Infinite Corridor: MIThenge

 On several days each year, the Sun sets in alignment with the Infinite Corridor and shines along its entire length.
 This is known as "MIThenge", a reference to Stonehenge's alignment with the Sun (although the type of alignment bears a closer relationship with that of Newgrange and Maeshowe in that the sunlight passes through the mass of the buildings rather than through the standing stones of Stonehenge).
 These alignments occur on several days around January 31 and November 11.
 The phenomenon was spotted, calculated, and popularized in 1975–76 according to a Sky and Telescope article; the naming convention follows that coined for Manhattanhenge.

 A less-known alignment with the Moon also occurs, but it is more subtle and more difficult to observe.
-Although in alignment with the corridor during the summertime months, the sunrise cannot be observed then, due to visual obstructions at the eastern end of the Infinite Corridor.
+Although it occurs in alignment with the corridor during the summertime months, the sunrise cannot be observed then, due to visual obstructions at the eastern end of the Infinite Corridor.

 A campus newspaper, The Tech, has published etiquette and viewing suggestions for first-time observers.
 Several online videos offer different perspectives on the phenomenon and on the observers.

 Demonstrations

 During the 1960s, a common Technology Day demonstration used the unobstructed length of the corridor to demonstrate the speed of light in a simple, direct way.
 A strobe light, photocell, and oscilloscope were positioned at one end of the corridor, and a mirror at the other.
-The round-trip time was about two microseconds.
+The round-trip time is about 1.67 microseconds.
 The photocell picked up both the direct and reflected flashes.
 The flash duration being well under a microsecond, the result was two nicely separated pulses on the oscilloscope screen, which could be measured to compute the speed.

-In popular culture

-Science fiction author Joe Haldeman, who taught writing at MIT for decades, discusses the Infinite Corridor in his 2007 novel The Accidental Time Machine.

-The 2022 video game Shadows Over Loathing features a school called SIT (Seaside Institute of Technology) which is clearly a parody of MIT.
-SIT contains an "Infinite Corridor" which is genuinely infinite.